 Jin Liu received her Ph.D. in East Asian Literature and Culture from Cornell University (2008) and her M.A. in Chinese Linguistics (2000) and B.A. in Chinese Language and Literature (1997) from Beijing University.
 Her interdisciplinary research studies contemporary Chinese popular culture from the perspective of language, sound, voice, and music.
 She has published articles in journals including positions: Asia Critique (forthcoming), Modern Chinese Literature and Culture, Journal of Modern Literature in Chinese, Chinese Language and Discourse, and Harvard Asia Pacific Review.
 She co-edited and contributed to the book, Chinese Under Globalization: Emerging Trends in Language Use in China (World Scientific, 2012).
-Her book, entitled Signifying the Local: Media Productions Rendered in Local Languages in Mainland China in the New Millennium, is forthcoming from Brill.
+She is the author of the book, Signifying the Local: Media Productions Rendered in Local Languages in Mainland China in the New Millennium (Brill, 2013).
 Drawing on cultural and literary theories, media studies, and sociolinguistics, this book examines recent cultural productions rendered in local languages and dialects (fangyan in Chinese) in the fields of film, television, the Internet, popular music, and fiction in mainland China.

 Dr. Liu teaches Chinese language and contemporary Chinese culture at Georgia Tech.
 She alternately co-directs the GT School of Modern Languages' intensive summer Chinese language program in Shanghai and Qingdao, Chinese LBAT.
 Before joining Georgia Tech, she taught Chinese language and culture at Cornell University, Middlebury College summer Chinese school, and Princeton University summer program in Beijing (PIB).
 Dr. Liu received the Georgia Tech 2012 CETL/BP Junior Faculty Teaching Excellence and the Class of 1934 Course Survey Teaching Effectiveness Award (2010-2011).